-“The Nation’s Leading Potato Producing County” states a sign on I-90 at the Grant County border1.
 In 2010, Washington potato yields averaged 33 tons per acre, compared to Nebraska at 20.7, Wisconsin at 19.8, and Maine at 14.5 tons per acre (Idaho’s main potato producing counties averages 27.2 tons per acre).
 And it is not just potatoes; the Columbia Basin produces high yields of corn, dry beans, onions, and many other crops.
 However, the productive soils in the Columbia Basin often have soil organic matter levels less than 1%, much less than the level considered as adequate for proper functioning, and certainly not high enough to be considered high quality soils.
 How can such “low quality” soils produce high crop yields, yields higher than other regions with higher soil quality?
-This paradox highlights a problem with the concept of soil quality; that it does not take into account the soil management practices that farmers employ to overcome problems in so-called “low quality soils” and therefore does not reflect real production capacity of soils, especially in the West.
+This paradox highlights a problem with the concept of soil health or quality2; that it does not take into account the soil management practices that farmers employ to overcome problems in so-called “low quality soils” and therefore does not reflect real production capacity of soils, especially in the West.

-Soil quality (or soil health2), is currently receiving renewed appreciation among farmers, Extension, NRCS and Conservation Districts across the nation.
-While I commend this interest in soils, pursuing a vaguely defined soil quality or soil health can obscure the specific problems and their solutions.
+Soil health is currently receiving renewed appreciation among farmers, Extension, NRCS and Conservation Districts across the nation.
+While I commend this interest in soils, pursuing a vaguely defined soil health can obscure the specific problems and their solutions.

-For the most part, farmers have overcome problems in low organic matter soils by focusing on solving the problems, not by focusing on increasing soil quality.
+For the most part, farmers have overcome problems in low organic matter soils by focusing on solving the problems, not by focusing on increasing soil health.
 The former is specific and requires specific management, while the latter is nebulous and spawns all sorts of confusion, not the least of which are the many products being pushed to improve, restore, balance, synergize, or stimulate the soil, assumed to be “dead.”
-With no problem identified besides low soil quality, and with increased soil quality as the goal, we run the risk of applying placebo practices, where farmers who have caught the soil quality fever (I have caught it several times myself; soil quality promoters are very passionate and persuasive), believe they have done something good and so see results in line with their thinking.
-But because soil quality assessments are still in flux, filled with conflicting opinions, and do not often include crop yield (“divorced from utilitarian soil function” as one critic puts it (Sojka et al., 2003)), we have no idea if anything that matters really improved.
+With no problem identified besides low soil health, and with increased soil health as the goal, we run the risk of applying placebo practices, where farmers who have caught the soil health fever (I have caught it several times myself; soil health promoters are very passionate and persuasive), believe they have done something good and so see results in line with their thinking.
+But because soil health assessments are still in flux, filled with conflicting opinions, and do not often include crop yield (“divorced from utilitarian soil function” as one critic puts it (Sojka et al., 2003)), we have no idea if anything that matters really improved.

 Others will point out that high yields in the arid West’s irrigated agriculture requires high levels of external nutrient inputs and that higher quality soils require less external inputs.
 This ignores the fact that in any soil, what comes off in yield must be replaced with external inputs, otherwise you are just mining your soil, or more specifically, your soil’s organic matter.
 If Nebraska produced 33 ton per acre potato yields, they would have to apply the same amount of external nutrients as Washington farmers to sustain that level of production – they have to come from somewhere.

-Equating high soil organic matter levels with high soil quality is the result of the soil quality concept being developed in the Midwest and eastern parts of the country.
+Equating high soil organic matter levels with high soil health is the result of the soil health (and quality) concept being developed in the Midwest and eastern parts of the country.
 In those areas, mainly rainfed, organic matter levels, built up under prairie and forests, decline under agriculture along with the benefits that came with higher organic matter levels.
-The focus on soil quality is a lament for lost organic matter with calls to halt or reverse the decline.
+The focus on soil health is a lament for lost organic matter with calls to halt or reverse the decline.

 Letey, J. (1985).
 Relationship between soil physical properties and crop production.
 In Advances in soil science (pp. 277–294).
 Springer.